ENODDEDC/cursor-ai-rules/README.md

 4. Restart Cursor or reload your workspace to activate the new rules.

 5. Cursor will automatically load all rules found in the `.cursor\rules` directory.

 ---

+## Important Usage Note

+- In some cases, if you want the AI to produce the **correct response according to a specific rule**—especially when the intended behavior has changed—you **must explicitly mention the rule file name prefixed with "@"** in your message.
+  For example:
+  `@cursor-ask-mode-disable-diff-view`

+- If you do **not** mention the relevant rule, the AI may **not** apply the intended behavior correctly.

+---